eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

 ### Individual

 When every _Triggerable_ requires a different reaction we need to know the origin of an _Event_.
-We can call `event.doesOriginateFrom(EventOrigin)` which will return true if the event originated from _EventOrigin_ and otherwise false.
+We can call `event.doesOriginateFrom(NotificationOrigin)` which will return true if the event originated from _NotificationOrigin_ and otherwise false.

 We start this example by creating a _WaitSet_ with the default capacity and